sidebase/nuxt-auth/docs/guide/local/quick-start.md

 ### `maxAgeInSeconds`

 Maximum age to store the authentication token for.
-After the expiry time the token is automatically deleted on the application side, i.e., in the users' browser.
+After the expiry time the token is automatically deleted on the application side, i.e. in the user's browser.

 Note: Your backend may reject / expire the token earlier / differently.